casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/cross-contract/NamedKeys.png")} width="600" alt="NamedKeys" />

-As we have now managed to deploy two contracts, we can call the endpoint of this contract, passing appropriate arguments to the function.
+As we have now managed to deploy two contracts, we can call the entry point of this contract, passing appropriate arguments to the function.

 The Uref of the message variable is stored under the Named Keys in the contract.
 Checking the state of the message in the first contract, we observe the following: